Yandex Cloud

 Windows 10/11

-1. In the management console, select the folder the server belongs to.
+1. In the management console, select the folder containing your server.

 2. In the list of services, select BareMetal.

-3. In the row with the server, click and select Start KVM console.
+3. Find the server you need, click in its row, and select Start KVM console.

 4. In the window that opens, click KVM console.

-To establish a server connection, specify its public IP address which can be found in the management console, in the Public address field under Network settings on the server page.
+To establish a server connection, specify the server public IP address which you can get using the management console, in the Public address field under Network settings on the server page.

 1. In the terminal, run this command: